Prgnization/game-off-2012/README.md

 * The Avatars in the channel will stand in front of items built.
 * Dolly as well as cats will move around across the area in front of most items.
 * However, the darker bricks cannot be moved trough.
 Use dark brick to keep cats(or Dolly) where you want them.
+* Progress does not save between refreshes.
+The game is short enough to finish in one sitting!

 ## Resources used:
 * Crafty Javascript Game Engine: Crafty.js   http://craftyjs.com/#isometric
 * 960 Grid System  http://960.gs/
-* Art created with Microsoft Paint and Gimp  http://www.gimp.org/.
+* Art created with Microsoft Paint, Windows Fax and Scan, PaintTool Sai, and Gimp

 Place where screenshot should go:
 ![](https://img.skitch.com/20121010x2ecpu95fi91us6hbfehg2dgit.png)